William III of England: "Disaster year" and Franco-Dutch War

-William continued to fight against the invaders from England and France, allying himself with Spain and Brandenburg.
-In November 1672, he took his army to Maastricht to threaten the French supply lines.
-By 1673, the Dutch situation further improved.
-Although Louis took Maastricht and William's attack against Charleroi failed, Lieutenant-Admiral Michiel de Ruyter defeated the Anglo-French fleet three times.
-In August, the Dutch, Spain and Emperor Leopold, supported by other German states, agreed the anti-French Alliance of The Hague, joined by Charles IV of Lorraine in October.
-In September, the resolute defence by John Maurice of Nassau-Siegen and Hans Willem van Aylva in the north of the Dutch Republic had finally forced the troops of Münster and Cologne to withdraw, while William crossed the Dutch Waterline and recaptured Naarden.
+William continued to fight against the invaders from England and France, allying himself with Spain, Brandenburg, and Leopold I, Holy Roman Emperor.
+In November 1672, he took his army to Maastricht to threaten the French supply lines and then attacked Charleroi.
+In September 1673, the Dutch situation further improved.
+The resolute defence by John Maurice of Nassau-Siegen and Hans Willem van Aylva in the north of the Dutch Republic finally forced the troops of Münster and Cologne to withdraw, while William crossed the Dutch Waterline and recaptured Naarden.
 In November, a 30,000-strong Dutch-Spanish army, under William's command, marched into the lands of the Bishops of Münster and Cologne.
 The Dutch troops took revenge and carried out many atrocities.
 Together with 35,000 Imperial troops, they then captured Bonn, an important magazine in the long logistical lines between France and the Dutch Republic.
 The French position in the Netherlands became untenable and Louis was forced to evacuate French troops.
 This deeply shocked Louis and he retreated to Saint Germain where no one, except a few intimates, were allowed to disturb him.
 The next year only Grave and Maastricht remained in French hands.

 Fagel now proposed to treat the liberated provinces of Utrecht, Gelderland and Overijssel as conquered territory (Generality Lands), as punishment for their quick surrender to the enemy.
 William refused but obtained a special mandate from the States General to appoint all delegates in the States of these provinces anew.
 William's followers in the States of Utrecht on 26 April 1674 appointed him hereditary stadtholder.
 On 30 January 1675, the States of Gelderland offered him the titles of Duke of Guelders and Count of Zutphen.
 The negative reactions to this from Zeeland and the city of Amsterdam made William ultimately decide to decline these honours; he was instead appointed stadtholder of Gelderland and Overijssel.
-Spinoza's warning in his Political Treatise of 1677 of the need to organize the state so that the citizens maintain control over the sovereign was an influential expression of this unease with the concentration of power in one person.
+Baruch Spinoza's warning in his Political Treatise of 1677 of the need to organize the state so that the citizens maintain control over the sovereign was an influential expression of this unease with the concentration of power in one person.